has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
 > The Analytical Engine has no pretensions whatever to originate anything.
-It can do whatever we know how to order it to perform.
+It can only do whatever we know how to order it to perform.
+It can follow analysis; but it has no power of anticipating any analytical truths or relations.
 >
 > — *Ada Lovelace* (Mathematician)
 <!-- /DAILY QUOTE -->